PranayKr/Self-Driving-Car-Projects/WriteUp_Report.md

 2) Randomly rotating the image
 3) Randomly moving/ warping the image
 4) Randomly distorting the image
-5) Normalizing the image
+5) Normalizing the image ((train_img - train_img.mean())/train_img.std())

-### Normalizing and Data Augmentation techniques were used to improve the learning scope of the CNN model so that the model can be
-### generalized and scaled so as to properly predict / classify any traffic sign image which might be completely different from the
-### images the CNN model has been pretrained on
+Data Normalization and Data Augmentation techniques were used to improve the learning scope of the CNN model so that the model can be generalized and scaled so as to properly predict / classify any traffic sign image which might be completely different from the images the CNN model has been pretrained on

 ## Examples of Original Images
 ![original_data](https://user-images.githubusercontent.com/25223180/53284432-834e5f00-377a-11e9-89aa-83e307b3911f.PNG)